I agree with nearly everything and there isn’t a great deal more to add. Though, our good friend, nuance, has something to say.

 I was hesitant to make this adjustment because I didn’t want to lose the playfulness on the descent.
 There was a small penalty for what many probably perceive as sin; I won’t lie.
 But, what was lost, was made up for in other areas.
 The bike has less of an adolescent immaturity, eager and oblivious, and more of a refined and intentional disposition.
 It is very much welcome.

 Descents and tight turns require a little more input and the rhythm is different when popping off trail features.
-Though small, there is a noticeable increase in time it takes the rear wheel to get airborne.
-It requires greater balance, in that sweet spot when the front wheel is off the ground, to land both wheels simultaneously.
+Though small, there is a noticeable increase in time it takes the rear wheel to get airborne and requires greater balance to land both wheels simultaneously.
 The ride retains its playfulness, it’s just different.